wjgroup/k8s-blue-green-demo/README.md

 $ kubectl -n apps apply -f k8s/tls-context.yaml
 ```

-> Be aware the secret and tls context is not deployed into namespace `ambassador`, this is to demo one shared ambassador deployment to serve multiple application namespaces.
+> Be aware the secret and tls context is not deployed into namespace `ambassador`, this is to demo one shared ambassador deployment to serving multiple application namespaces.

 ## 7. To be continued ...